An iterative method for the solution of Laplace-like equations in high and very high space dimensions

 Then one ends up up with a classical case and can express the orthogonal polynomials $p_k$ in terms of the Hermite polynomials $He_0(x)=1$, $He_1(x)=x$, and

 that satisfy the orthogonality condition

 In dependence of the standard deviation $\sigma$, in this case the $p_k$ are given by

-The first twelve $M_k=M_k(\sigma)$ assigned to the orthogonal polynomials (\ref{eq5.26}) for the standard deviations $\sigma=1/16$, $\sigma=1/32$, and $\sigma=1/64$ are compiled in Table~1.
+The first twelve $M_k=M_k(\sigma)$ assigned to the orthogonal polynomials (\ref{eq4.28}) for the standard deviations $\sigma=1/16$, $\sigma=1/32$, $\sigma=1/64$, and $\sigma=1/128$ are compiled in Table~1.
 They give a good impression of the speed of convergence that can be expected and are fully in line with our predictions.

+The only matrices $T^t$ for which the distribution density (\ref{eq3.9}) is explicitly known and available for comparison are the rescaled versions of the orthogonal projections from $\mathbb{R}^n$ to $\mathbb{R}^m$, $(m\times n)$-matrices with one as the only singular value.
+By Theorem~\ref{thm3.1}, the densities (\ref{eq3.9}) assigned to such orthogonal projections take the value

+on the interval $0<t<1$ and vanish outside of it, where $\a$ and $\b$ in this case are given by (\ref{eq3.10}).
+The to the expected value one rescaled counterpart of such densities is

-The only matrices $T^t$ for which the distribution of the values $\|T^t\eta\|^2$ is explicitly known and available for comparison are the orthogonal projections studied in Sect.~\ref{sec4}.
-The densities of such distributions can be transformed to the weight functions associated with Jacobi polynomials.
-The orthogonal polynomials assigned to the rescaled variants of these matrices can therefore be expressed in terms of Jacobi polynomials.
-Details can be found in the appendix.
-For smaller dimensions, the resulting values (\ref{eq5.22}) tend to zero much faster than the values that one obtains approximating the actual density by the density of a normal distribution.
-Not surprisingly, the values approach each other as the dimensions increase.
+These densities can be transformed to the weight functions associated with Jacobi polynomials.
+The orthogonal polynomials assigned to them can thus be expressed in terms of Jacobi polynomials.
+The details can be found in the appendix.
+For smaller dimensions, the resulting values (\ref{eq4.24}) tend to zero much faster than the values that one gets approximating the actual densities by the densities of the corresponding normal distributions.
+This is likely due the behavior of the given beta distributions for small $\delta$, a behavior that is common to all distributions (\ref{eq3.2}) by Theorem~\ref{thm3.1}.
+However, the values rapidly approach each other as the dimensions increase.

-For the matrices $T$ from Sect.~\ref{sec3} assigned to undirected interaction graphs, the angular distribution of the values $\|T^t\omega\|^2$ behaves very similarly to the case of the rescaled orthogonal projections.
-In fact, it differs in almost all cases only very slightly from a to the expected value one rescaled beta distribution.
-Recall that beta distributions depend on two parameters $\a,\b>0$ and possess the density
+For the matrices $T$ from Sect.~\ref{sec3} assigned to undirected interaction graphs, the angular distribution of the values $\|T^t\omega\|^2$ is often very similar to that in the case of rescaled orthogonal projections.
+In fact, it differs in many cases only very slightly from a to the expected value one rescaled beta distribution.
+The variance of a rescaled beta distribution with the density (\ref{eq4.30}) is